Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 What Are State Right to Try Laws?

 The Goldwater Institute, a libertarian organization, claimed several years ago that patients have problems obtaining preapproval access because of FDA bureaucracy.
-It proposed creating a second pathway, called “right to try,” alongside expanded access through which patients could access investigational drugs without involving the FDA.
+It proposed creating a second pathway, called “right to try”, alongside expanded access through which patients could access investigational drugs without involving the FDA.
 The institute created a model right to try bill for states to use in crafting their own right to try laws.
-Colorado was the first state to enact such a law, in 2014, and today 41 states have their own versions of a right to try law.
-At this time, it is unclear how state laws will function alongside a federal law.
+Colorado was the first state to enact such a law, in 2014, and today 40 states have their own versions of a right to try law.

 CUPA members Lisa Kearns, MS, MA, and Alison Bateman-House, PhD, MPH, analyzed the variations in provisions among the first 32 state laws and found that these laws offer few tangible benefits to patients, despite their patient-centric rhetoric.
 The model bill contained several patient-hostile provisions that have been incorporated into many state right to try laws.
-For instance, of the 41 state right to try laws, 19 allow insurers to deny hospice coverage for patients using a drug obtained via right to try, 7 allow coverage for home health aides to be denied, and 4 may deny health insurance benefits altogether to patients who try an investigational drug via right to try.
+For instance, at the time, 16 allowed insurers to deny hospice coverage for patients using a drug obtained via right to try, 6 allowed coverage for home health aides to be denied, and 4 allowed the denial of health insurance benefits altogether to patients who try an investigational drug via right to try.
 Although most state laws follow the model bill closely, there are differences among the laws.
 For example, one state doesn’t allow inpatients to request drugs under right to try, and many bills’ definitions of “terminal illness” differ.

 The primary gatekeeper of access in expanded access and right to try is the company that is developing the desired agent.
 Regardless of whether right to try eventually proves to be a faster pathway than expanded access, CUPA does not believe that any gain in speed is worth the loss of oversight by independent, expert third parties (the FDA and an institutional review board, or IRB).